- Investigators & Co-Investigators

 Kristina Reigstad, PsyD, LP

-Dr. Reigstad is an Assistant Professor in the Department of Psychiatry, Division of Child and Adolescent Psychiatry, at the University of Minnesota Medical School.
+Dr. Reigstad is a licensed child and adolescent psychologist and Associate Professor in the Department of Psychiatry and Behavioral Sciences, Division of Child and Adolescent Psychiatry, at the University of Minnesota Medical School.
 She completed her doctoral degree at the University of St. Thomas, and completed her postdoctoral fellowship in clinical psychology and research in the Child and Adolescent Mood and Anxiety Disorders Program at the University of Minnesota Medical School.
 She has been on the faculty in the Department of Psychiatry since 2014.
-Dr. Reigstad’s research interests include the development and implementation of effective treatments for adolescent depression, maternal mental health and promoting positive parenting practices.
+She has dedicated her career to team science and bridging the research to practice gap by improving clinical care and outcomes for adolescent depression and self-injurious behavior, maternal mental health, and for parents and families experiencing mental illness.
+She has focused on the development and evaluation of interventions for adolescent depression and self-injury, and improvement of the delivery of services for maternal mental health treatment, to ultimately aid in ameliorating the multigenerational impact of mental health disorders during sensitive periods of development (e.g., adolescence, during pregnancy/in-utero), and across the lifespan.

 Kate Carosella